AbrarAlzubaidi/reading-notes/Read1.md

 ### Markdown

-Markdown it is a method to write your text/documentation and you can make it as a website by using Github. also, you can style it by adding variety of symbols, each symbol view different formatting style .
+Markdown it is a method to write your text/documentation.you can add tables,images and liks. also, you can style it by adding variety of symbols, each symbol view different formatting style .

 **SOME EXAMPLES**: